Free Shipping on All Cases + 30 Day Return Guarantee

 You definitely do not want your case to attract any attention.
 So don’t be the last one to board the airplane!

 If the overhead compartments have already filled up, it’s going to be more hassle for the airline staff to take someone else’s luggage out of the overhead compartments to make space for your case.
+Read more tips for how to carry a violin case.

 Some cases are definitely more protective, durable, and weather-resistant compared to others, but it really depends on your needs.